adamstallard/modest/README.md

 Two things set modest apart from other templating languages:

 1. The templates look like HTML
-2. It makes it easy to build larger templates out of smaller ones
+2. It is easy to build larger templates out of smaller ones

 It is specifically adapted for the web (javascript and HTML).